iskendria-pub/iskendria/README.md

 * REJECTED: The editor rejected this manuscript for publication.
 This does not prevent anyone to submit a new version.
 * PUBLISHED: The manuscript is published but has not been assigned to a volume.
 * ASSIGNED: The manuscript is published in a volume.

-AX-1530: The id of a Manuscript is its hash.

 AX-1540: The Client tool should allow an existing person to submit a new manuscript.
 The following information should be
 provided: